fex-team/fis-plus/doc/widget.md

 ##How to Develop With Widgets

-**Widget** is a set of specs which let web developers leverage their HTML, CSS and JavaScript knowledge to build widgets that can be reused easily and reliably.
-It can build anything from a button to a complete application as an encapsulated, reusable element.When you call the widget the fis framework will auto find and load all the resources the widget need.

-There are three types of widget, Template widget, JavaScript widget, CSS widget, Template widget(smarty for now) can invoke JS widget and CSS widget.
+Widget is a set of specs which let web developers leverage their HTML, CSS and JavaScript knowledge to build widgets that can be reused easily and reliably.
+It can build anything from a button to a complete application as an encapsulated, reusable element.
+The fis framework will find and load all the resources for the widget when the widget is called.
+There are three types of widget, Template widget, JavaScript widget, CSS widget, Template widget(smarty for now) can invoke JavaScript widget and CSS widget.

 ###CSS

-In general, CSS widgets are the most simple components, **the css files in widget directory are css widgets**, files and widgets are in one-to-one correspondence.
+In general, CSS widgets are the most simple components, the css files in widget directory are css widgets, files and widgets are in one-to-one correspondence.
 CSS widgets offers several extensions to the CSS @import to provide more flexibility over what you can do with external files.

 ####Reference in CSS

-Use @require (reference) to import external files, but without adding the imported styles to the compiled output.
-Widget takes a different approach to loading than traditional @import tags.
-While it can also run fast and optimize well.
+Use @require to import external files, but without adding the imported styles to the compiled output.
+FIS takes a different approach to loading than traditional @import tags, while it can also run fast and optimize well.

-Use a css file but do not output it, we can declare dependencies through **import**,

 ```
 /**